harpomaxx/gtp2-dga-detector/README.md

 ## AI-Dojo Project

-This project is part of the `AI-Dojo` project, an initiative that focuses on training and fine-tuning various machine learning models for different natural language processing (NLP) tasks.
-The aim is to explore state-of-the-art models and techniques to improve the performance of NLP models on specific tasks.
+This project is part of the `AI-Dojo` project.

 ## Requirements